rcl-identity/docs/aadb2c.md

 ![image](/images/aadb2c/signup-layout2.png)

-- If you are issuing Verified Digital IDs, add each of the available Identity Approver(s) as a dropdown select assigning and text and value.
-We will use the **Value** property as the *Identity Approver Identifier* reference in the RCL Identity Platform APIs and open-source applications.
+- If you are issuing Verified Digital IDs, add each of the available Identity Approver(s) as a dropdown select assigning a *text* and *value* for the attribute.
+We will use the **Value** property as the *Identity Approver Identifier* reference in the RCL Identity Platform APIs and applications.

 ![image](/images/aadb2c/signup-layout6.png)